M. Balamuralikrishna: Compositions

-Balamuralikrishna has over 400 compositions to his credit and is one of the very few people to have composed in all the 72 Melakarta Ragas and has created several ragas, with 4 notes and 3 notes and also has invented a new Tala system.
+Balamuralikrishna has over 400 compositions to his credit including varnams, kritis, thillanas and devotional songs.
+He was also one of the few composers to have composed in all 72 melakarta ragas and created several ragas using four or three notes, as well as a new tala system.
 His compositions encompass every genre in Carnatic Music including Varnas, Krithis, Thillanas, Bhavageethas.